Access Keys:

 • Signing the aggreement form.

-• Ensuring that both dsiputants stick to their agreeement by facilitating a follow up meeting.
+• Ensuring that both disputants stick to their agreement by facilitating a follow up meeting.

 Everyone who completed the Peer Mediation training gets a certificate.
 When we have finished our training, if we want, we fill out an application form for a Peer Mediators Job.
-We are interviewed by Mrs Coulter.
+We are interviewed by a member of leadership team.
 Mediators are selected and they are given a rota for their job.